 Onion – A red or white onion pairs best with the other flavors in the skillet.

 Celery stalks – celery is consistently listed on the on the Dirty Dozen list put out by the Environmental Working Group, so you might want to opt for the organic celery.

 Garlic cloves – use fresh garlic cloves for this recipe for the best flavor.

 Tomatoes – use any variety of tomato, but you’ll probably need to drain off some of the juice before you add the remaining ingredients.
-Roma tomatoes are a great option since they’re so meaty.
+Plum tomatoes (aka Roma tomatoes) are a great option since they’re so meaty.

-Tomato passata – tomato puree could also be substituted.
+Tomato passata – tomato puree or tomato sauce can be substituted.

-Red wine vinegar – this helps add a savory depth of flavor to the vegetables.
+White wine vinegar – this helps add a savory depth of flavor to the vegetables.
 You can also use red wine vinegar, or for a sweeter touch, balsamic vinegar.

 Olives – start with canned chopped olives or chop them yourself.
 Use black olives or ripe green olives, your choice!

 Almonds – adding sliced almonds as a garnish gives this caponata a little bit of crunch.
 Alternatively, you could use pine nuts, but they do tend to be a bit expensive.

 Get your knives sharpened and your cutting board ready!
 You are going to need to cut up your onions, celery, eggplant, tomatoes, and garlic before you put them in your skillet.